mike-barber/rust-zero-cost-abstractions/README.md

 It's the following that we're benchmarking:

-- We create a TestSet from which we sample pairs of vectors for each iteration.
+- We create a `TestSet` from which we sample pairs of vectors for each iteration.
   - The test set contains 100 vectors
-  - Vectors are linear arrays, int32, 20k elements, _precalculated_ random values in `[0;10)`
+  - Vectors are linear vectors, int32, 20k elements, _pre-initialized_ random values in `[0;10)`
   - Around 8MB dataset to pick vectors from
-  - This is all pre-benchmark setup
+  - This is all set up before running benchmarks
 - Then we have various functions that calculate a number based on a pair of vectors, according to these rules for vectors `va` and `vb`:
   - start with `sum = 0`